oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 ## 2.1 Key Concepts

-- OpenC2 Command
--	OpenC2 Response
--	OpenC2 Actuator Profile
--	OpenC2 Transfer Specification
-- CACAO Action Step
-- CACAO Agent
-- CACAO Target
+The following key concepts from OpenC2 and CACAO are applicable to this
+specification:

+* **OpenC2 Command:** An OpenC2 action-target pair, plus other optional information, used to command an OpenC2 Consumer.

+* **OpenC2 Response:** An OpenC2 message sent from a Consumer to a Producer reporting on the outcome of processing a Command.

+* **OpenC2 Actuator Profile:** A tailored  subset of the OpenC2 language plus any extensions that specifies the use of OpenC2 to command a particular function.

+* **OpenC2 Transfer Specification:** The description of how an existing standard transfer protocol (e.g., MQTT, HTTPS) is used to send and receive OpenC2 commands and responses.

+* **CACAO Action Step:** This type of CACAO workflow step contains commands to be executed.

+* **CACAO Playbook Action:** This type of CACAO workflow step executes a referenced playbook using the agents and targets defined in the referenced playbook.

+* **CACAO Agents and Targets:** CACAO agents are entities that execute commands on or against CACAO targets.

+Both OpenC2 and CACAO employ the term "target" but the meanings differ.
+In this extension specification, the CACAO target is used to integrate the OpenC2 Actuator Profile concept.
+The logical flow is as follows:

+* An OpenC2 command is defined in a CACAO playbook `openc2` action step
+* The `openc2` action step specifies a CACAO agent that supports the desired transfer protocol
+* The `openc2` action step specifies a CACAO target that represents the AP that should process the command.

 ## 2.2 CACAO Vocabulary Modifications

+This extension specification defines the following modifications to the vocabularies defined in the [[CACAO Security Playbooks](#cacao-security-playbooks-v20)] specification.

-- `command-type-ov` is extended with the type `openc2`.
+* `command-type-ov` is extended with the type `openc2`.
-- Command type `openc2-http` is deprecated in favor of the non-transport specific `openc2` command type
+* Command type `openc2-http` is deprecated in favor of the non-transport specific `openc2` command type
-- `agent-target-type-ov` "Devices and Equipment" vocabulary is extended with the following types:
+* `agent-target-type-ov` "Devices and Equipment" vocabulary is extended with the following types:
-  -  `openc2-mqtt` agent type for message transfer via MQTT
+  * `openc2-mqtt`: agent type for message transfer via MQTT
-  -  `openc2-https` agent type for message transfer via HTTPS
+  * `openc2-https`: agent type for message transfer via HTTPS

 ---